BryanAim/100-days-of-code/log.md

 **Today's Progress** Started and Finished the Object Oriented Programming challenges. were quite okay

 **Thoughts** MORE PRACTICE required, plus look at IIFE's

+### Day 26: May 26, Tuesday

+**Today's Progress** Started and Functional Programming challenges. were quite okay.

+**Thoughts**
+Enjoyed learning the using the approach, array methods + higher order functions & currying